Mean-field limit of Age and Leaky Memory dependent Hawkes processes: Acknowledgements

 \section{Acknowledgements}

-This research was supported by Swiss National Science Foundation (no. $200020\_184615$).
-I would like to thank Eva L\"{o}cherbach and Wulfram Gerstner for supervising this work and their many comments on this manuscript.
-I also would like to thank Pablo Ferrari and Monia Capanna for several discussions at the initial stages of this project, Stéphane Mischler for a helpful discussion on the PDE aspects of this work and Victor Panaretos for general comments on the manuscript.
+I would like to warmly thank Eva L\"{o}cherbach and Wulfram Gerstner for supervising this work and for their comments on this manuscript.
+I would also like to thank Pablo Ferrari and Monia Capanna for discussions at the initial stages of this project, Claudia Fonte and Stéphane Mischler for discussions on the PDE aspects of this work and Victor Panaretos for general comments on the manuscript.
+Finally, I would like to thank two anonymous referees whose numerous comments have helped to significantly improve both the form and the content of this manuscript.
+This research was supported by the Swiss National Science Foundation (grant no.~$200020\_184615$).